AudunKristian/SpringDemo/src/main/resources/dat250expass6/dat250expass6.md

 ## Challenges
 * In the beginning it was challenging to set up the producer and consumera correctly, so that they interracted correctly.
 I troubleshooted together with ChatGPT, and one of the errors was that java was not set up correctly.
 I reorganized the file structure to resolve compilation issues.
 * I also had running the rabbitmqtl list_bindings command.
 I solved this problem by making sure that two erlang cookie-files were matched.
 These have to do with authentication of commands in the terminal.

+## Completion
+* I managed to solve all the parts of the assignment.